Human Trafficking and Exploitation

 Human Trafficking in the exploitation of another person through force, fraud or coercion.
 It can happen in any industry, including domestic work, factory work, agriculture and the drug trade.

-US Law breaks this down into two categories in the adult industry
+US Law breaks this down into two categories in the sex industry:

 Traffickers exploit the vulnerability and isolation created through criminaization, including documentation status.
 The dehumanization, stigmatization and violence that sex workers routinely face are a breeding ground for trafficking.